michelin/kafka-streams-processing-error-handling/dsl/README.md

 ### Triggering an Exception

-To trigger the processing exception handler, produce a record with missing `numberOfTires`, which will result in a `NullPointerException`:
+To trigger the processing exception handler, produce a record with a missing `numberOfTires` field.
+This will result in a `NullPointerException`:

 ```json
 {